Debdyuti-01/Roulettech-Assignment/README.md

-# MedTrack Pal : Medication Reminder Application
+# MedTrack Pal : Medicine Reminder Application

 ## Overview

-`MedTrack Pal` is a Medication Reminder application with a React.js frontend and a Django backend.
+`MedTrack Pal` is a Medicine Reminder application with a React.js frontend and a Django backend.
 The project aims to help users manage their medication schedules effectively.
 This guide will talk about the tech stack, architecture, and deployment process to AWS.

 ## Tech Stack